vosferatu/sdis/proj1/README.md

 The assumptions made regarding the environment and the system are essential when designing a distributed application.
 In this section, we try to make explicit all the assumptions that you can make, when devising your solution.
 Some assumptions stem from the environment in which the service is expected to operate on and are easy to understand.
 Other assumptions are not very realistic, but they are made to simplify your solution or its test.

 We assume that the system is composed of a set of computers interconnected by a local area network.
-The service is provided by a set of servers, **possibly more than one per computer**, that cooperate to provide the backup service.
-A server manages local disk storage where it may store files, or parts thereof, and is identified by an integer, which is assumed to be unique and that never changes.
+The service is provided by a set of servers, **possibly more than one per computer**, that cooperate to provide the backup service. **Each server is identified by an integer**, which is assumed to be unique and that never changes, and manages local disk storage where it may store files, or parts thereof.

 We assume that the network may loose or duplicate messages, but that network failures are transient.
 I.e., if the sender keeps retransmitting a message, it will eventually reach its destination.